 Contact our personal injury lawyers today to schedule a free case review

-Have you been injured in a truck crash due to a headlight defect?
-The physical consequences of a car crash caused by defective headlights can be both painful and costly.
-Death, property damage, serious injury, and medical and repair bills are possible results of any serious car wreck.
-If you have been involved in a truck crash in Dallas caused by headlight defects, you may have a viable lawsuit against the manufacturer, the trucker and the trucking company.
+The physical consequences of a collision caused by defective headlights can be both painful and costly.
+Death, property damage, serious injury, and medical and repair bills are possible results of any serious truck wreck.
+If you have been involved in a truck crash in Dallas caused by headlight defects, you may have a viable lawsuit against the manufacturer, the trucker and/or the trucking company.
 Contact our team of experienced personal injury lawyers at Samples Ames PLLC to assist you in your case today.